 Medical practice is excluded from the term ‘industry’ and inventions regarding medical treatment are not patentable because they are not industrially applicable.
 This exclusion stems from the ethical consideration that diagnoses and treatments for humans must not be limited in any way by patents.
 This legal construction has been adopted due to the lack of statutory provisions expressly denying the validity of patents relating to medical treatment.

 However, patents can be obtained for certain aspects of medical treatment, including pharmaceuticals, medical devices and the methods for their manufacture.
 Article 69(3) of the Patent Act imposes certain limitations on the effect of pharmaceutical patents.

 Statutory limits to patentability The Japan Patent Act provide certain statutory limitations to patentability.
 These limitations include:

 - filing first restrictions; and

 - inventorship requirements.

-Limits to double patenting and simultaneous rights Like most other jurisdictions, there is no double patenting in Japan, even if an inventor or applicant is the same.
+Limits to double patenting and simultaneous rights Like most other jurisdictions, there is no double patenting in Japan, even if an inventor or an applicant is the same.
 Unlike in Germany, patent and utility model rights cannot coexist in the same subject matter.

 Time limits to patentability In Japan, patents are granted for a 20-year period from the date of filing.
-In limited circumstances, patent term extensions are available for drug patents, subject to government delays in approving drugs for patient use.
+In very limited circumstances, patent term extensions are available for drug patents, subject to government delays in approving drugs for patient use.